Artin-ZZ/Space-Man-Quiz-Game/README.md

 - Persian / English Database
 - Eight categories of questions
 - Get the coin answer if it is correct
+- Adding & Deleting Questions From The game's Database

 # RequireMents :